 LEARNING OBJECTIVES: The paper aims to give the students an introduction to specifically literature from Canada, New Zealand and Australia.
-The paper focuses on the various genres from the focus area.
-The paper aims to examine the role played by globalisation and multiculturism in the creation of this literature.
+The paper focuses on the various genres

 David Damrosch: Chapter 6, "Going Global" from How to Read World Literature?

 Franco Moretti: "Conjectures in World Literature" from Debating World Literature, ed by